-6.3.2.2 Authentication
+Authentication

 Authentication is the first line of defense for any real-world implementation of OpenStack.
 At its core, authentication is the process of confirming the user logging in is who they claim to be.
 OpenStack Keystone supports multiple methods of authentication, such as username/password, LDAP, and others.
-For more details, please refer to OpenStack Authentication Methods.
+For more details, please refer to the “Authentication Methods” section in [72].

-Limiting the number of repeated failed login attempts (configurable) reduces the risk of tilization access via password guessing (Bruce force attack) – sec.mon.006.
+Limiting the number of repeated failed login attempts (configurable) reduces the risk of unauthorised access via password guessing (Bruce force attack) – sec.mon.006.
 The restriction on the number of consecutive failed login attempts (“lockout_failure_attempts”) and any actions post such access attempts (such as locking the account where the “lockout_duration” is left unspecified) should abide by the operator’s policies.
 For example, an operator may restrict the number of consecutive failed login attempts to 3 (“lockout_failure_attempts = 3”) and lock the account preventing any further access and where the account is unlocked by getting necessary approvals.

 Keystone Tokens